konnov/protocols-made-fun/_posts/2026-06-26-proofs-are-closer.md

  inductiveness and safety for **arbitrary configurations** of $N > 5 \cdot T$ and
  $T \ge F \ge 0$, as well as for **arbitrary number of rounds**.

-Since then, I challenged a few professors to write a complete proof of safety for the Ben-Or protocol in Lean or TLAPS.
-Indeed, the proof structure is already there, and the lemmas are already known.
+Since then, I challenged several professors to write a complete proof of safety for the Ben-Or protocol in Lean or TLAPS.
+The proof structure is already there, and the lemmas are already known.
 However, the proof economics did not work, as it would take a few months to write the proof by hand, which would lock a student or an intern for a long time.
 I've heard similar objections from the customers.
 Nobody wanted to commit to a long-term project, to get formal proofs (for more complex protocols than Ben-Or).